samlandman/Makersbnb/README.md

 There was some confusion over setting up the initial database, and the code we have reflects that.
 We kept some of the unused code for reference, but our database link is contained in sql.js.

+- Tomorrow's priority is integrating the controller & frontend with database, and writing the queries to access the database.
+- Need to add: add & edit functionality

 **Instructions**
 ----
 Run: